roshankumarstocks/Trading-view-to-screener-Marketsmith/README.md

-# TradingView to Screener Extension
+# TradingView to Screener & Marketsmith Extension

 ## Overview
 This Chrome Extension natively integrates with TradingView, adding quick-access buttons to your top chart header.
 These buttons allow you to instantly view fundamental financial data for the currently active stock symbol on [Screener.in](https://www.screener.in) or evaluate it on [MarketSmith India](https://marketsmithindia.com/).